 Wondering if you miss anything in your preparation to digitize your training?
 This is just what you need.

-How to measure ROI for training?
+How to Measure ROI for Training?

 So now you know exactly the training goals and have the data of its metrics.
 It’s time to figure out some formula to measure training and development ROI.

-In this article, F.Learning recommends five typical ways to calculate training ROI
+In this article, F. Learning Studio recommends five typical ways to calculate training ROI

-#1 Use training ROI calculator tool
+#1 Use the training ROI calculator tool

 The most basic training ROI calculator is the ratio of total training cost relative to the total training benefits.
-This approach especially works best with the monetary measurable benefits such as manufacturing or sales.
+This approach especially works best with monetary measurable benefits such as manufacturing or sales.

 To give you an idea, imagine you spend $30,000 on 100-day training for 30 call center agents.